Interior Design

 - Prerequisite:None.

 This is a basic introduction to the process of specifying interior fixtures, furniture, and equipment.
 Topics include selection, documentation, and industry standards for specification writing.
-Field trips may be required.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes